danielsan/mongodb-analytics-examples/README.md

 ## Preparing everything
 The `setup.sh` script assumes that you already have curl, python, mongodb and Java installed in your system.

 Before running the [setup.sh](setup.sh) script I recommend you to see the source code and understand what is it going to do when you run it on your computer.

+**This will take several minutes**

     cd mongodb-analytics-examples && $SHELL ./setup.sh

 ## Running the analysis with Spark

 Assuming your working directory (your current directory in your shell) is the `mongodb-analytics-examples` one

+Before running the [spark-ohlcbars-example.submit.sh](spark-ohlcbars-example.submit.sh) script I recommend you to see the source code and understand how to submit a python script to Spark.

     ./spark-ohlcbars-example.submit.sh